wonsunahn/CS1632_Summer2020/deliverables/ExtraCredit/README.md

 * DUE: August 2, 2020 11:59 PM

-This is a continuation of [Exercise 4 Performance Testing](../../exercises/4).
+This is a continuation of [Exercise 4 Performance Testing](../../exercises/4) and [Exercise 6 Property-based Testing](../../exercises/6).
 We are going to further optimize MonkeySim using VisualVM profiling and then we will be at a position where the program is fast enough for stochastic testing.